kennethlim206/RIPLEY.PRO/README.md

 RIPLEY.PRO is an RNA-seq interactive pipeline.
-Contact Kenneth Lim, kenneth.lim206@ucsf.edu with questions.
+Currently only works with a core that uses Slurm job scheduling.
+Contact Kenneth Lim, kenneth.lim@ucsf.edu with questions.